Vision

 You won’t be able to discover everything the university has to offer in a day, but here are a few attractions that you don’t want to miss.

-• The Arkansas Union — A primary gathering place for nearly 50 years, the Arkansas Union serves as a place for students to attend educational and cultural events, access campus resources, eat, study and just meet friends between classes.
-The facility offers a food court, fitness center, technology center, bank, post office, Razorback shop, art gallery, theatre and much more.
+- The Arkansas Union — A primary gathering place for nearly 50 years, the Arkansas Union serves as a place for students to attend educational and cultural events, access campus resources, eat, study and just meet friends between classes.
+The facility offers a food court, fitness center, technology center, banking, post office, Razorback shop, art gallery, theatre and much more.

-• Chi Omega Greek Theatre — The Chi Omega Greek Theatre, based on the designs of ancient Greece, is a popular place for concerts, pep rallies or just catching some rays between classes.
+- Chi Omega Greek Theatre — The Chi Omega Greek Theatre, based on the outdoor amphitheaters of ancient Greece, is a popular place for concerts, pep rallies or just catching some rays between classes.
 Chi Omega, founded at the U of A in 1895 and now the largest women’s fraternity in the nation, donated the Greek Theatre in 1930.

-• Old Main — This architectural centerpiece of campus opened for classes in 1875, making it the oldest building at the University of Arkansas.
-Visit the restored classrooms, take a closer look at the inner workings of the tower clock on the fourth floor and enjoy the shade of the trees on the Old Main Lawn.
+- Old Main — This architectural centerpiece of campus opened for classes in 1875, making it the oldest building at the University of Arkansas.
+Visit the restored classrooms, take a closer look at the inner workings of the tower clock on the fourth floor, don't forget the display about Senior Walk on the first floor and enjoy the shade of the trees on the Old Main Lawn.

-• Mullins Library — The university's libraries, including its central Mullins Library, provide resources for students tailored to their academic interest as well as study space, meeting rooms, and research materials.
-(The third and fourth floors are currently under renovation.)
+- Mullins Library — The university's libraries, including its central Mullins Library, provide resources for students tailored to their academic interest as well as study space, meeting rooms, and research materials.
+(The first and secoond floors are currently under renovation.)

-• The Inn at Carnall Hall — Built in 1905, the first women’s residence hall on campus is now a historic inn.
-The Inn at Carnall Hall is also home to the award-winning Ella’s Restaurant and Lambeth Lounge, the perfect spot for a little R&R on campus.
+- The Inn at Carnall Hall — Built in 1905, the first women’s residence hall on campus is now a historic inn.
+The Inn at Carnall Hall is also home to the award-winning Ella’s Restaurant and Lambeth Lounge, the perfect spot for a little R&R while visiting campus.

-• The Fine Arts Center — Designed by renowned architect Edward Durell Stone, the Fine Arts Center at the University of Arkansas was the first complex to integrate the fine arts — theatre, music and art — in one building with the intention that students from each discipline would be inspired by each other.
+- The Fine Arts Center — Designed by renowned architect Edward Durell Stone, the Fine Arts Center at the University of Arkansas was the first complex to integrate the fine arts — theatre, music and art — in one building with the intention that students from each discipline would be inspired by each other.
 The center houses the University of Arkansas Theatre, the Fine Arts Gallery and the Stella Boyle Smith Concert Hall.
+(It is currently under full renovation.)

-• Il Porcellino — This wild boar statue with fountain is a replica of the original Il Porcellino, in Florence, Italy.
+- Il Porcellino — This statue of a wild boar is a replica of the original Il Porcellino, in Florence, Italy.
 The Italian title of the statue means “piglet” and comes from the local Florentine nickname for the statue.
-One of many Razorback tributes on campus!
+It's one of many Razorback tributes on campus!

-• Walmart On Campus — The nation’s first Walmart on Campus is also the smallest Walmart in the country.
-It’s located in the Garland Center, which also includes the U of A Bookstore as well as boutiques, salons and dining options.
+- Walmart On Campus — The nation’s first Walmart on Campus is also the smallest Walmart in the country.
+It’s located in the Garland Center, which also includes a parking deck, the U of A Bookstore as well as boutiques, salons and dining options.

 Fayetteville is routinely considered among the country’s finest college towns, and the area is regularly ranked as one of the best places in the United States to live, raise a family, work, play and retire.
-The second-largest city in the state, Fayetteville is located in the hilly northwest corner and is routinely named among the top 5 cities in America.
+The second-largest city in the state, Fayetteville is located in the hilly northwest corner and is routinely named among the top 10 cities in America.
 Most recently the international Union Cycliste Internationale named Fayetteville its first Bike City in the United States due to the large number of paved and soft-surface bicycle trails, tracks and cycling amenities.
+The Fayetteville Traverse, an 18-mile mountain bike trail, loops through campus connecting riders with Kessler Mountain and Centennial Park trails.

 Museums and Theatre